Just My Luck (2006 film): Filming

 Principal photography of interior scenes (such as Ashley's apartment and Jake's apartment) took place in New Orleans, Louisiana before Hurricane Katrina hit the area.
 In March 2005, exterior scenes were shot in New York City.
 NYC locations included: the apartment building 43 Fifth Avenue (originally constructed in 1905 by architect Henry Andersen), which has been the home to many celebrities including actresses Julia Roberts and Holly Hunter, novelist Dawn Powell, and screenwriter Noah Baumbach; Christopher Park in Greenwich Village (where Jake offers Ashley a job); the New York Palace Hotel (455 Madison Avenue, where the masquerade ball takes place); Central Park; Rivera Cafe (225 West 4th Street, where Ashley experiences a public outburst); and the Hard Rock Cafe in Times Square, where McFly's concert is supposed to take place.
 Filming also involved exterior and interior shooting at Grand Central Terminal for the movie's final scene.
 During filming, Lohan sprained her ankle, making it difficult to walk for a time and preventing her from wearing heels.

 Reception

-The film received mostly negative reviews from critics, with Rotten Tomatoes giving it a 14% rating based on 111 reviews with the critics' consensus: "Just My Luck asks little of its leads and less of its audience, adding up to a middling teen rom-com that sorely lacks sparks."
 Audiences polled by CinemaScore gave the film an average grade "B" on an A+ to F scale.

-Lohan earned a Razzie Award nomination as Worst Actress for her performance in the film.